Luv-crypto/Titanic_Survival_prediction/README.md

 Created on 3 june, 2021
 Author: Love Fadia

-The code above predicts the survived passengers from the titanic catastrophe based on the features given in the Dataset The project is organized as follows
+The code above predicts the survived passengers from the titanic catastrophe based on the features given in the Dataset

 Data visualization and cleaning
 Train-Test splitting